lucavallin/barco/README.md

 - `clang-format` is used to format the code.
 - `lldb` is used to debug the code.
 - `valgrind` is used to check for memory leaks.
-- `llvm-objdump` is used to inspect the binary.

 ## Build

 The included `Makefile` provides a few targets to build `barco`.
 The variable `debug=1` can be set to run any of the targets in "debug" mode, which builds the project with the with debug symbols and without optimizations.
-The debug build is especially useful for the debugger, valgrind and objdump.
+The debug build is especially useful for the debugger and valgrind.

 ```bash
 # Build barco (executable is in bin/)